dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 # Are you the right person to solve this?
 - Is this a field you have an expertise or insight?
 - Think about your previous experiences and work.
-You may be uniquely suited to identify, understand, and solve a problem.
+- You may be uniquely suited to identify, understand, and solve a problem better than anyone else.

 ---

 # How big is the market?
 - Do a lot of people have this problem?
 - More is usually better
-- A lot of people have the problem OR a few people are willing to pay a lot to solve it
+- A lot of people have the problem **OR** a few people are willing to pay a lot to solve it
 <!-- pricing -->
 <!-- difficuly in finding users / customers -->